Amy Fisher: Shooting of Mary Jo Buttafuoco

-Paul Makely tape
+Guagenti, who sold Fisher the pistol used to shoot Mary Jo Buttafuoco, and had driven Fisher to and from the shooting, was sentenced to six months in jail.

+Fisher was sentenced to up to 15 years in prison at the Albion Correctional Facility in New York, ultimately serving seven years.
+She was granted parole in May 1999 after Nassau County Court Judge Ira Wexner shortened her maximum sentence to 10 years, which made her immediately eligible for parole.
+Wexner acted after having found that Fisher had not been appropriately represented by her lawyer at the time of her 1992 guilty plea.
+She remained on parole until 2003.

+Public profile

+Fisher's story was often sensationalized by the news media, who dubbed her the "Long Island Lolita".
+Fisher was interviewed by Oprah Winfrey, and her story was featured heavily in the tabloid press and became the subject of several made-for-TV movies and numerous books and magazine articles.

 In September 1992, the tabloid television show Hard Copy broadcast a videotaped conversation between Fisher and Paul Makely, the owner of a gym in Massapequa.
-In the tape, recorded hours before she agreed to the plea in court, Fisher could be seen talking about her future, saying that she wanted to marry Makely so he could visit her in prison.
+In the tape, recorded hours before she agreed to her plea bargain, Fisher could be seen talking about her future, saying that she wanted to marry Makely so he could visit her in prison.
 Fisher explained that her lawyer believed requiring people to be married for such visits was unconstitutional and that she intended to challenge the law on this matter.
-Fisher could be seen on the tape saying: "That will keep my name in the press.
-I want my name in the press.
+Fisher could be seen on the tape saying: "I want my name in the press.
 Why?
 Because I can make a lot of money.
 I figure if I'm going through all this pain and suffering, I'm getting a Ferrari."

-Imprisonment

-On December 2, 1992, Fisher was sentenced to 5 to 15 years in prison.
-She served seven years and was granted parole in May 1999 after Nassau County Court Judge Ira Wexner shortened her maximum sentence to 10 years, which made her immediately eligible for parole.
-Wexner acted after having found that Fisher had not been appropriately represented by her lawyer at the time of her 1992 guilty plea.